Scottish-Tech-Army/soundscape-backend/docs/operations.md

 ## Alerts

 A range of alerts are configured, and will be seen in email reports sent to the configured users.
+### VM related alerts

+These are triggered by VM related incidents, for either iOS or Android.

 - Severity 4: a VM (iOS or Android) successfully ran to completion.